Lane Kenworthy, The Good Society

 - The scores on each of the indicators are first normalized as standard deviation scores (“z-scores”).
 Across the countries, the correlation between the average ranking (shown in figure 1) and the average z-score is -.99. ↩︎

 - One exception is the security indicator’s measure of large income decline, which is only available for 1985 to 2015.
-I don’t think that’s a problem, as there is no particular reason to expect that the country ranking on this measure has changed significantly since 2015. ↩︎
+I don’t think that’s a problem, as there is no reason to suspect that the country ranking on this measure has changed significantly since 2015.
+The share is likely to be larger in countries with expansive and generous public insurance programs that compensate for lost or reduced earnings — sickness insurance, unemployment insurance, paid parental leave, disability assistance, and others.
+A high employment rate also is likely to help; if a household member loses his or her job, it’s easier to find a new one or for another member of the household to become employed, increase work hours, or take on a second job. ↩︎

 - Lane Kenworthy, “Affluence and Progress,” The Good Society; Kenworthy, “Liberalism,” The Good Society; Kenworthy, “Social Democratic Capitalism,” The Good Society. ↩︎